gimlet-io/gimlet-documentation/src/pages/docs/reference/onechart-reference.md

 ### Mounting Secrets as Files

-You may use OneChart's `fileSecrets` feature to provide your application with long form secrets: SSH keys, or json files that are typically used as service account keys on Google Cloud.
+You may use OneChart's `fileSecrets` feature to provide your application with long form secrets: SSH keys or json files that are typically used as service account keys on Google Cloud.

 ```
 image: